MASORETIC versus SEPTUAGINT --

 4.)
+In 2nd Maccabees, Divine authority is virtually disowned (2 Mac.2:23; 15:38).
 Second Maccabees 1:13-16 says Antiochus Epiphanes was "cut to pieces in the temple of Nanea" and yet 2 Maccabees 9:19-29 says "and being taken with a noisome sickness" he "ended his life among the mountains by a most pitious fate in a strange land."
 Also in another story, suicide is portrayed as admirable (2 Macc.
 14:41-43).
 "Wherefore he made the propitiation for them that had died, that they might be released from their sins" (2 Macc.
 12:45).
 (Prayer for the dead)

 5.)
 Wisdom of Solomon 8:19-20 mentions the preexistence of the soul.
 Bible doesn't teach this Ps.
 139:13-16; Zech.
 12:1).
 Wisdom 11:17 mentions God creating the world out of "formless matter" rather than nothing (Gen. 1:1; Ps.
 33:6-9; Heb.
 11:3).

 6.)
 Baruch 1:1-2 claims Baruch was in Babylon.
 Yet the Bible says Baruch was in Egypt (Jer.
 43:6-7).